Independence Club

 The Independence Club, alternate name Independence Association, was an organization that advocated for Korean independence.
-It operated between July 2, 1896 and December 25, 1898, and was founded and led by the prominent Korean independence activist Philip Jaisohn.
+It operated between July 2, 1896, and December 25, 1898, and was founded and led by the prominent Korean independence activist Philip Jaisohn.

 The group advocated for numerous reforms for both government and society, including democracy, public education, journalism, and language reform.
 The group also published a newspaper:Tongnip sinmun ("The Independent").

 Its advocacy for reforming the government into a constitutional monarchy brought it into conflict with the Korean monarch Gojong as well as conservatives in the court.
 The club was eventually ordered to disband in December 1898.

 Background

 A number of reform movements existed in the late Joseon and Korean Empire periods.

-Soh Jaipil
+Seo Jaepil

-Soh Jaipil, also known as "Philip Jaisohn", was an early prominent leader of the Korean independence movement.
+Seo Jaepil, also known as "Philip Jaisohn", was an early prominent leader of the Korean independence movement.
 He was one of the leaders of the attempted Kapsin Coup of 1884.
 He then traveled to the United States, studied there, married an American woman, acquired United States citizenship, and earned a medical degree from the University of Washington.

 Seo returned to Korea in early 1896 and soon afterward was offered a position as consultant to the Privy Council.
 Preferring to have greater freedom of action, he refused the position, but agreed to serve as an adviser to the throne, a position which broadened his contacts among prominent government leaders.